Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 I would also remind you that our outlook continues to exclude the impact of additional prior-year reserve development or any future capital deployment.

 Now moving to our 2017 capital management position and outlook.
 Overall, we continue to have excellent financial flexibility.
-Our subsidiaries remain well-capitalized and are generating significant free cash flow to the parent, with a strong return on capital in each of our business segments and we have significant free cash and leverage capacity available at the parent company.
-Our capital deployment strategy and priorities remain, providing the capital necessary to support the growth of our ongoing operations, pursuing M&A activity with a focus on acquiring capabilities and scale to further grow in our targeted areas of focus.
-And after considering these first two items, we'd return capital to shareholders primarily through share repurchase.
+Our subsidiaries remain well-capitalized and are generating significant free cash flow to the parent, with a strong return on capital in each of our business segments, and we have significant free cash and leverage capacity available at the parent company.
+Our capital deployment strategy and priorities remain, providing the capital necessary to support the growth of our ongoing operations, pursuing M&A activity with a focus on acquiring capabilities and scale to further grow in our targeted areas of focus, and after considering these first two items, would return capital to shareholders primarily through share repurchase.

 Regarding free cash flow, we ended the quarter with parent company cash of approximately $2.7 billion.
 Year to date, we repurchased 2.3 million shares of stock for approximately $340 million.
 During the first quarter, we also deployed $250 million of parent company cash to repay current maturities of long-term debt and made a voluntary contribution to our pension plan of $150 million.